nus-sps/modules.sp3176/Chapter 3/C3Q7 Detailed Soln.md

 \psi(L) & =0
 \end{align}
 $$
+Here, the wavefunction 'terminates' at the boundaries.
 But now, what about the wavefunction inside the box for $0 < x< L$?

 ### Step 2: Observe the differential equation